 The film is adapted from The Martian (2014) by American author Andy Weir, a former computer programmer.
 Weir had the perfect childhood for a work like this his father was a physicist and his mother an electrical engineer.
 Weir originally began publishing The Martian as a free serial on his own website and at reader urging published the completed work via Kindle.
 What then transpired could be considered beyond every amateur writers wildest dream.
 After it became a best-seller on Kindle, the book was brought by a print publisher and within the space of a year was adapted to a major Hollywood movie.
 The film version is adapted from Drew Goddard who started out as a scriptwriter on Joss Whedons tv series Buffy the Vampire Slayer (1997-2003) and Angel (1999-2004), becoming a story editor on the latter, before jumping ship to the J.J.
 Abrams camp to write and produce numerous episodes of Alias (2001-6) and Lost (2004-10).
 Goddard wrote the script for the Abrams produced Cloverfield (2008), while Whedon produced his directorial debut with the culty horror meta-fiction The Cabin in the Woods (2012).
 This has made Goddard into an in-demand scriptwriter and he has gone onto write the screenplay for World War Z (2013) and to create the tv series Daredevil (2015 ), one of the best of the modern Marvel Comics adapted works.

 The Martian is surely this years Gravity (2013).
 Both are high-profile films that are based around Real Space (that is to say realistically scientifically grounded) as opposed to more fancifully science-fictional works.
 Both have very similar plots about one astronaut alone stranded in the vastness of space and having to devise ingenious engineering solutions to make their way home despite the herculean odds pitted against them.
-Both have also caught on with audiences in big ways Gravity was nominated for an Oscar and The Martian is being similarly touted.
+Both have also caught on with audiences in big ways and both received Academy Award nominations in the Best Picture, Visual Effects, Production Design and Sound Editing categories.

 I have always been a sucker for hard-science based science-fiction works like 2001: A Space Odyssey (1968), 2010 (1984), Mission to Mars, Gravity and Interstellar (2014), even a fact-based work like Apollo 13 (1995).
 The Martian is a film that feels like Andrew Weir had the time of his life sitting down with his slide rule and figuring out ingenious ways to hack Pathfinder, work out how many days someone could survive on supplies, calculate orbital velocities and docking trajectories and so on.
 In the oft-quoted line from the film, Matt Damon says he is going to science the shit out of it and that it precisely what the film proceeds to do with us.
 Your feeling is as though the production crew had researched the details down to the nth degree and the results show on screen.
 It is rare to see this sort of thing portrayed in a big Hollywood film The Martian is a film where all of the triumphs on screen come not from brawn and muscle but from simple human ingenuity and a reliance on a knowledge of good science (and moreover, made digestible for a mass audience).